 In the hospital, your doctors will start you on medicines that lower your risk of having complications or another heart attack.
 You may already have taken some of these medicines.
 They can help you live longer after a heart attack.
 You will take these medicines for a long time, maybe the rest of your life.

 If you need to take an NSAID for a long time, such as for pain, talk with your doctor to see if it is safe for you.
-For more information about daily aspirin and NSAIDs, see Low-Dose Aspirin Therapy.
+For more information about daily aspirin and NSAIDs, see Aspirin to Prevent Heart Attack and Stroke.